codeodor/minitest-rspec_mocks/README.md

-minitest_rspec_mocks
+minitest-rspec_mocks
 ====================

-Monkeypatches to have minitest work with rspec-mocks
+Monkeypatches to have minitest work with rspec-mocks.
+Note the name changed from `minitest_rspec_mocks` to `minitest-rspec_mocks` for consistency with the idea that this is a plugin for minitest.

 Use it:
 ------